 Knee and Hip Implants

-The objective of this Test-Case is to develop objective performance criteria (OPC) or goals (OPG) for major outcomes following (Class II or III) implantable device use in primary hip and knee replacements.
+The objective of this Test-Case was to develop objective performance criteria (OPC) or goals (OPG) for major outcomes following (Class II or III) implantable device use in primary hip and knee replacements.

-This Test-Case aims to develop OPC measures for all-cause and cause-specific revisions and reoperations at two years following primary hip and knee replacements, by utilizing real-world evidence (RWE) in registries and claims data within the OrthoCRN Network—Kaiser Permanente joint implant registries, FORCE-TJR, etc.).
-Further, data from literature review is being used concurrently to understand incidences when registry data is missing or considered incomplete.
+This Test-Case aimed to develop OPC measures for all-cause and cause-specific revisions and reoperations at two years following primary hip and knee replacements, by utilizing real-world evidence (RWE) in registries and claims data within the OrthoCRN Network—Kaiser Permanente joint implant registries, FORCE-TJR, etc.).
+Further, data from literature review was used concurrently to understand incidences when registry data was missing or considered incomplete.

-Working collaboratively with NESTcc enables engagement between partners with expert knowledge from different areas during the study.
-Collaboration with NESTcc also allows for discussion with the community regarding project methodologies and dissemination, helping demonstrate the impact of real-world evidence (RWE) on the device total product life-cycle (TPLC).
+Working collaboratively with NESTcc enabled engagement between partners with expert knowledge from different areas during the study.
+Collaboration with NESTcc also allowed for discussion with the community regarding project methodologies and dissemination, helping demonstrate the impact of real-world evidence (RWE) on the device total product life-cycle (TPLC).

 View the recording of this Test-Case presentation from the NEST Forum.